hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - provide an integrated endpoint security solution by leveraging personal firewall, port and device control, and anti-malware capabilities
     - prevent endpoint security threats like known and unknown malware
     - provide device-level protection by identifying malicious files, detecting potentially malicious activity, and providing tools for incident investigation and response
-    - act as the first line of defense, filtering out attacks that can be detected by the organization’s deployed security solutions
+    - act as the first line of defense, filtering out attacks that can be detected by the organization's deployed security solutions
     - complemen of EDR
   - Endpoint Detection and Response (EDR)
     - primarily on detecting advanced threats, designed to evade front-line defenses and successfully entered the environment